mendja-al/learning-grid/README.md

 API:
 pixelOn(x,y)
-x,y - integer between 0 and 11
+x,y - positive integer

 Turns the indicated pixel on coordinates x and y black.
+If x or y are out of bounds, nothing will happen.